AliNisarAhmed/my-notes/Networks/ccna/02-z-VLAN.md

 ## LAN

-A single *broadcast domain,* including all devices in that broadcast domain
+A LAN is a single *broadcast domain,* including all devices in that broadcast domain

 *Broadcast Domain*
 >A broadcast domain is the group of devices which will receive a broadcast frame (destination MAC `FFFF.FFFF.FFFF`) sent by any one of the members